RichieHG/linq/README.md

 ## Where
 This method has an overload, which receive as parameter an integer which would be take as the INDEX (position into the collection) of the element that is being analyzing

+## Take
+This method is commonly used with Ordered Collections to improve the performance of the query.